- RURAL DEVELOPMENT

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Bosnia and Herzegovina on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) since 1995.
-Currently 82 national and 20 international employees and 8 integrated specialists are working in the country (as of 31.12.2017).
+Currently 86 national and 25 international employees and six integrated specialists are working in the country (as of 31.12.2018).

 In 1995, Bosnia and Herzegovina emerged from three years of war with a highly complex state structure, consisting of two entities, the Federation of Bosnia and Herzegovina (FBiH) and Republika Srpska (RS), and Brčko district, which has special autonomous status.
 As additional tiers of government, the Federation is subdivided into 10 cantons, and municipal structures exist throughout the country.